 Benefits of the System

 UCB is keen to develop assessment feedback mechanisms to guide you towards a positive learning experience.
 As such, awareness of the criteria should help you raise your grading profile.
-Consistent use of the criteria across your assessments should mean that the level of work that is expected of you should become clearer over time.
+Consistent use of the generic grading criteria across your assessments should mean that the level of work that is expected of you should become clearer over time.
 You will soon become very familiar with the criteria.

 ‘Levels’ of Work

 Students on Higher Education courses are assessed at various ‘levels’ during their course.
 It is now common practice to refer to ‘level of study’ rather than ‘year of study’.
 This is because students have various modes of attendance - for example, part-time courses take more years to complete than full-time courses.
 Some courses include a 48-week work placement and thus take longer to complete.